 - General Surveillance: Monitor members of the public or provide surveillance for law enforcement purposes. - Lending Equipment: The UAS will NOT be lent to any other department or agency.
-However, if dispatched or properly requested, the UAS, operated by PFD UAS team members, can be utilized in accordance with the provisions of the Department UAS Policy and applicable COA, to assist Automatic Aid and/or Mutual Aid partners. - Exceeding Aircraft Limitations: The UAS shall not be used in a manner contrary to the manufacturer's guidelines or specifications. - Personal business: The UAS shall not be used to conduct any personal business other than official department business. - High Risk Missions: UAS will not be flown for any mission during which the PIC determines the risk of flying outweighs the benefit to the mission.
-Risks may include hazards to individuals or property, possible collision hazards, and/or loss of control of the UAS. - No Fly Zones/"No Drone Zones": Certain FAA rules prohibit or restrict UAS operations including, without limitation, (a) within a five (5) mile radius of an airport; (b) national parks, monuments, and landmarks; (c) federal military bases; (d) federal prisons; (e) near, or over wildfires; (f) in, and around stadiums one (1) hour before and (1) hour after an event; and (g) nuclear power plants.
-If the PFD determines it is necessary to operate UAS in a No-Fly Zone, FAA or other appropriate authorization will be obtained prior to UAS deployment.
-The PFD will actively pursue a Certificate of Authorization from the FAA to grant special permission to operate within the various classes of Controlled airspace in the Phoenix Metro Area. - Height Restrictions: Per the FAA, UAS may not fly more than 400 feet above the ground or higher if the UAV remains within 400 feet of a building or other structure. - Use of UAS to spray, drop, or carry any chemicals or hazardous materials, and carrying weapons of any type or category. - Manned Aircraft in Operating Area: UAS flights are prohibited when other governmental aircraft are in the area, unless coordinated flight training has occurred with that agency. - Beyond Visual Line of Sight: All BVLOS missions are prohibited.
+However, if dispatched or properlyrequested, the UAS, operated by PFD UAS team members, can be utilized in accordance with the provisions of the Department UAS Policy and applicable COA, to assist Automatic Aid and/or Mutual Aid partners. - Exceeding Aircraft Limitations: The UAS shall not be used in a manner contrary to the manufacturer's guidelines or specifications. - Personal business: The UAS shall not be used to conduct any personal business other than officialdepartment business. - High Risk Missions: UAS will not be flown for any mission during which the PIC determines the risk of flying outweighs the benefit to the mission.
+Risks may include hazards to individuals or property, possible collision hazards, and/or loss of control of theUAS. - No Fly Zones/"No Drone Zones": Where FAA rules prohibit or restrict UAS operations including, without limitation, (a) within a five (5) mile radius of an airport; (b) national parks, monuments, and landmarks; (c) federal military bases; (d) federal prisons; (e) near, or over wildfires; (f) in, and around stadiums one (1) hour before and (1) hour after an event; and (g)

+nuclear power plants.
+If the PFD determines it is necessary to operate UAS in aNo-Fly Zone, FAA or other appropriate authorization will be obtained prior to UAS deployment.
+The PFD will actively pursue a Certificate of Authorization from the FAA to grant special permission to operate within the various classes of Controlled airspace in the Phoenix Metro Area.

+- Flying After Dark: PFD will not operate UAS after dark or before sunrise without FAA authorization and the required equipment. - Height Restrictions: Per the FAA, UAS may not fly more than 400 feet above the ground or higher if the UAV remains within 400 feet of a building or other structure. - Use of UAS to spray, drop, or carry any chemicals or hazardous materials, nor carry any weapons of any type or category. - Manned Aircraft in Operating Area: UAS flights are prohibited when other governmental aircraft are in the area, unless coordinated flight training has occurred with that agency. - Beyond Visual Line of Sight: All BVLOS missions are prohibited.
 The UAV must be kept within VLOS.
 Alternatively, if First Person View or similar technology is used, a visual observer must always keep the UAV within unaided sight (for example, no binoculars).
 However, the PIC must keep the UAV close enough to be able to see it if something unexpected happens.
 BVLOS operations may be approved once a FAA COA and BVLOS waiver have been attained and the RPIC has been thoroughly trained and approved for these operations by the Program Coordinator.